manuelJung/redux-ruleset/docs/apiReference/weight.md

 # Weight

 Rules are like little microservices that run in your app.
 They cannot interact with each other.
 But one exeption is the `weight` key.
-The `weight` defines the execution order in which the rules are processed that listen to the same action:
+The `weight` defines the execution order in which the rules are processed that listen to the same action type and the same [position](./position.md):

 ```javascript
 import {addRule} from 'redux-ruleset'